 And for this, he utilises a musical Neoclassicism in Arabella that is often felt to be saccharine.

 Klemperer once said that he had no desire to conduct the Rosenkavalier because he didn't want to touch sugar water - but later he did it anyway.
 Also, of course, because Strauss was very sophisticated.
 His excursion into the bourgeoisie is like a foray into the wild world of the animal kingdom.
 And what's best of all: He didn't have to wear torn jeans for it, but composed it dressed in his suit with his golden pocket watch.
 The big question was naturally what he could still do after Salome, Elektra and Frau ohne Schatten.
 Wagner was a choirboy compared to these three hellish women.
 The musical material was exhausted; after that, nothing would have been possible except twelve-note music - or maybe even fifteen-note music.
 But Strauss decided to take a different path.
 He had a far more brilliant idea: he wrapped up his wickedness in beauty.
 He never became atonal, he never exploded his forms, but instead used convention as a means of rebellion.

-You can find a text only version of the 2014 programme (PDF) here:
+You can find the latest version of the 2014 programme her (text file):

 An enthusiastic audience - and an enthusiastic Artistic Director Christian Thielemann.
 See our promotional film:

 ca. 7.15 p.m.